About the County

 Management Update meetings are open to the public and held each Monday at 9:00 a.m., except the second Monday of each month.
 Management Update is intended for staff to provide information to the Board of Commissioners, and for the Board to direct staff regarding operational issues or the development of policy.
 The current management update agenda is available on our website.

 Radio test for Emergency Management staff, Amateur Radio, Marion County CERT's, and our community partners; if you need to purchase a radio, contact us at firstname.lastname@example.org These radio checks for open for all who have the desire to communicate to Marion County Emergency Management during an emergency incident.

 Board Sessions are open to the public and held each Wednesday at 9:00 a.m.
 Formal Board Actions are brought before the Board of Commissioners at Board Session meetings.
 Formal board actions are the means by which the Marion County Board of Commissioners adopt, approve, deny or accept proclamations, orders, resolutions and ordinances.
 The current board session agenda is available on our website.

 The Department Head and Elected Officials meeting is held the first Thursday of each month and is intended for executive level staff to discuss county business.

-County business offices will be closed in observance of the Christmas holiday.
+County business offices will be closed on Friday, July 3, 2020, in observance of the Independence Day holiday.